Pride, Protest and Discrimination – Ties between BLM, CSD, and Judith Butler’s refusal of the Civil Courage Award

 However, Butler is not on her own in criticizing the organization of such events as Christopher Street Day.
 German television actor Stephan Reck also believes that pride events like Christopher Street Day have become too commercial and too apolitical.

-Not one person of colour among the 20 people of the Berlin CSD organisation team for 2020.
+Not one person of colour among the 20 people of the recent Berlin CSD organisation team.

 When the reality of multiple kinds of discrimination crop up little is done to combat it, leaving transsexual and other groups behind in favor of a broader, more commercialized form of homosexual representation.